 Also Available On

-Shadow Complex has a not so complex story where you, Jason Flemming (yeah some name for a hero), goes out hiking with your new girlfriend when suddenly strange soldiers attack.
+Shadow Complex has a not-so-complex story where you, Jason Flemming (yeah some name for a hero), go out hiking with your new girlfriend when suddenly strange soldiers attack.
 They are a group called the Progressive Restoration and hope to change the world with the mind of some freaking weird.
 While the story isn’t anything special it’s the gameplay that is.

 Speaking of weapons Shadow Complex has some great ones.
 My personal favorite is the foam gun which allows you to stun enemies and get behind them or over them.
 Slowly throughout the game, you will also upgrade your machine gun to an eventual killer shotgun during the last part of the game.
 The game also shows some pretty cool enemies with giant mechs you have to fight, but the regular soldiers tend to be pretty generic.